aravindgopall/MyDotFiles/README.md

 Just copy the contents of .vimrc to your ~/.vimrc file and then open vim, run the PluginInstall command it will install all the plugins

+*Wtf*:
+This is module based terminal utility tool implemented using tcell in go

 enjoy Coding....